astrorama/PhosphorosAuxData/README.md

 ## Getting the last package from the GUI

-When launching Phosphoros GUI, it will check if a newer data package is available here and ask your confirmation for performing an update if needed. c
+When launching Phosphoros GUI, it will check if a newer data package is available here and ask your confirmation for performing an update if needed.

 ## Getting the last package from the CLI